matloff/omsi/README.md

 <a name="install">Installing the package (instructors and students)</a>
 </h3>

-You will need Python 2.7 (not Python 3) installed on your machine.
+You will need Python 3.0 or higher installed on your machine.
 For Mac and Linux systems, it may already be there, but it is easily downloadable for Windows.